-Daniel joined the firm in 2016 after spending four years as a litigator with a top-100 international law firm and six years as senior counsel for a premier publicly-traded analytics technology company.
-He represents businesses in commercial and employment litigation and counsels them on complex employment law matters, joining legal expertise and analytical acuity with extensive business experience.
-Daniel works with companies of all sizes across industries including software and technology, business services and consulting, construction, manufacturing, transportation and distribution, healthcare, and financial services.
-In all cases, he leverages his in-house background to deliver practical solutions based on business objectives.
+Daniel Lowin represents businesses in commercial and employment litigation and counsels them on complex employment law matters, joining legal expertise and analytical acuity with extensive business experience.
+Daniel works with companies of all sizes across industries including software and technology; business services and consulting; construction; manufacturing; transportation and distribution; healthcare; and financial services.
+Prior to joining Messerli Kramer in 2016, he spent four years as a litigator with a top-100 international law firm and six years as senior counsel for a premier publicly-traded analytics technology company.
+He leverages his unique background to deliver practical solutions based on business objectives.

-As a litigator, Daniel represents companies in breach of contract, non-compete, trade secret, and other business disputes, and he defends them against discrimination, retaliation, whistleblower, and other employment claims.
-As an advisor, Daniel counsels employers on state and federal employment laws, helps them navigate personnel management decisions, and drafts company policies, agreements, and contracts.
-He also has international employment law experience and can assist global employers with workforce and compliance issues across the Americas, EMEA, and APAC.
+As a litigator, Daniel represents companies in breach of contract, non-compete, trade secret, and other business disputes, and defends them against discrimination, retaliation, whistleblower, and other employment claims.
+As an advisor, Daniel counsels employers on state and federal employment laws; drafts company policies, agreements, and contracts; and help them navigate personnel management decisions.
+He has international employment law experience and assists global employers with workforce and compliance issues across the Americas, EMEA, and APAC.

-Daniel graduated from Harvard Law School in 2005, where he served as a Primary Editor on the Harvard Journal of Law and Gender.
-He received his B.A. from Amherst College in 2002.
+Daniel graduated from Harvard Law School in 2005, where he served as a Primary Editor of the Harvard Journal of Law and Gender after receiving his B.A. from Amherst College in 2002.
 Outside of his law practice, Daniel is an accomplished woodworker and a mediocre golfer.